XingxinHE/Hex/pages/new keyword.md

 [[delete keyword]]

 # 🕳Pitfalls
-Please don't forget to `delete` memory which has been `new`.
-Otherwise it will cause
+- Please don't forget to `delete` memory which has been `new`.
+Otherwise it will cause memory leak!
+- A “naked” new outside a constructor is an opportunity to forget to delete the object that new created.
+Unless you have a good strategy for deleting objects, try to keep news in [[Constructor|constructors]] and deletes in [[Destructor|destructors]].